Closed formula for univariate subresultants in multiple roots: Introduction

-To do so, we first define a generalization $\SylM_{d,0}(A,B)(x)$ of the notion of Sylvester single sum $\Syl_{d,0}(A,B)(x),$ for multisets $A$ and $B$ and $d$ big enough, which coincides with the usual notion of single sum when $A$ and $B$ are sets, and we show that our definition also satisfies -as desired- ~\eqref{sumasimple}.
+To this aim, in Definitions \ref{def-bigd} and \ref{SylM}, we present $\SylM_{d}(A,B)(x)$, a generalization of the notion of $\Syl_{d}(A,B)(x)$ for multisets (sets where repeated elements are allowed).
+First, in Definition \ref{def-bigd}, we consider the case when $A$ and $B$ are multisets and $d$ sufficiently large.
+Then, in Definition \ref{SylM}, we extend our definition to any $d$ with the aid of Schur functions.
+Both of these definitions coincides with $\Syl_{d}(A,B)(x)$ defined in (\ref{defsinglesum}) when $A$ is a set, and in Theorems \ref{sub-bigd-2} and \ref{alld2} we show that our definitions also satisfy -as desired- Identity~\eqref{sumasimple}.

-Given a multiset $X\subset \K$ (a set where repeating elements is allowed), we denote with $|X|$ its length (the number of elements counted with multiplicities).
+In order to state our main results, we first introduce some notation we extend from sets to multisets.
+Given a multiset $X\subset \K$ , we denote with $|X|$ its length (the number of elements counted with multiplicities).
+If $X'\subset X$ are multisets, then $X\setminus X'$ is the multiset difference, defined by the elements of $X$ with multiplicities equal to the difference between their values in $X$ and in $X'$.